matrix-org/matrix-spec-proposals/proposals/2477-user-defined-ephemeral-events.md

 ### Addition of an ephemeral event sending endpoint to the Client-Server API

 The addition to the CS API is the endpoint
-`PUT /_matrix/client/v3/rooms/{roomId}/ephemeral/{eventType}/{txnId}`, which would act in an almost identical manner to the event sending endpoint that is already present.
+`PUT /_matrix/client/v1/rooms/{roomId}/ephemeral/{eventType}/{txnId}`, which would act in an almost identical manner to the [`PUT /_matrix/client/v3/rooms/{roomId}/send/{eventType}/{txnId}`][PUT Room Event] endpoint that is already present.
-An example of how an update might be posted using the new endpoint;
+An example of how an update might be posted using the new endpoint is provided as;

 ```
-PUT /_matrix/client/v3/rooms/%21636q39766251%3Aexample.com/ephemeral/com.example.3dprint/19914 HTTP/1.1
+PUT /_matrix/client/v1/rooms/%21636q39766251%3Aexample.com/ephemeral/com.example.3dprint/19914 HTTP/1.1
 Content-Type: application/json

 {